International Education (MSc, PGDip, PGCert) September 2025 entry

 For the dissertation, you will choose a topic of interest to you and to your future career.
 You will read related literature and conduct independent research on your topic.

-Student dissertations will be supervised by IE staff members.
+Student dissertations will be supervised by IELLI staff members.
 Supervisors will provide guidance throughout the research process, helping you to formulate a suitable research hypothesis.
 They will offer advice on relevant literature and how to plan your time effectively.

 Teaching